thavlik/machine-learning-portfolio/experiments/grasp_and_lift_eeg/README.md

 > ![](images/validation_acc.jpg)
 ***One of this experiment's most common failure modes: unexpected worsening of validation performance with more training.
 This image was sourced from an early run, before label balancing was added.***

 Determining whether this was due to the data - i.e. training/validation data being too different - or my own code wasn't straightforward.
 The solution of balancing labels occured to me when I inquired about the practice in my professional work.
+Now every experiment of mine uses label balancing by default.

 ### Future Direction
 This experiment was a massive success and `GraspAndLiftEEGDetection` has since become a "stock" dataset for me.
 Because my familiarity with it is so high, I find it ideal for multi-dataset experiments.
 I fully intend to use the trained model from this experiment in future projects.